flatironinstitute/finufft/README.md

 ### Notes

 C\++ is used for all main libraries, although without much object-oriented code.
-C\++ complex type arithmetic is not used in the main library, rather FFTW complex types are used, since it is a glorified driver for FFTW.
-The test codes use C\++ complex types ("dcomplex").
+C\++ complex<double> ("dcomplex") and FFTW complex types are mixed within the library, since it is a glorified driver for FFTW, but has dcomplex interfaces and test codes.
 FFTW was considered universal and essential enough to be a dependency for the whole package.

 As a spreading kernel function, we use an unpublished simplification of the Kaiser--Bessel kernel, which at high requested precisions achieves roughly half the kernel width achievable by a truncated Gaussian.
 Our kernel is of the form exp(-beta.sqrt(1-(2x/W)^2)), where W = nspread is the full kernel width in grid units.
 This (and Kaiser--Bessel) are good approximations to the prolate spheroidal wavefunction of order zero (PSWF), being the functions of given support [-W/2,W/2] whose Fourier transform has minimal L2 norm outside a symmetric interval.
 The PSWF frequency parameter (see [ORZ]) is c = pi.(1-1/2R).W where R is the upsampling parameter (currently R=2.0).